-The next clue I found was a small blurb within patent no.1,044,783 which was filed for in 1907 by inventor Edward Bernard Hess (1857 - 1941).
-The blurb references an earlier patent and alludes to the Royal Grand.
-It reads, "The machine indicated in the drawing is of the general style disclosed ... and known as the 'Royal 'Grand having been manufactured by the Royal Typewriter Company."
+The next clue was from within patent no.1,044,783 which referenced the Grand by name.
+The patent was filed for in 1907 by inventor Edward Bernard Hess (1857 - 1941).
+The reference read, "The machine indicated in the drawing is of the general style disclosed ... and known as the 'Royal 'Grand having been manufactured by the Royal Typewriter Company."

-Clue three is from when, in 1981, the old Royal factory in Hartford, Connecticut was nominated for inclusion to the National Register of Historic Places.
-The historian that filled out the report made mention that the Royal Typewriter Company, before purchasing a six acre lot in Hartford, manufactured typewriters in a "cramped machine shop in lower Manhattan" at a rate of 25 typewriters per week.
-The factory that would be built in Hartford wouldn't be ready for occupancy until the winter of 1907/08.
-The historian also mentioned that the Grand was the first typewriter to be produced by the company and not the Standard.
+Clue No.3 was from when in 1981 the old Royal factory in Hartford, CT was nominated for inclusion to the National Register of Historic Places.
+The historian that filled out the report made mention that the Royal Typewriter Co, before purchasing a six acre lot in Hartford, produced typewriters in a "cramped machine shop in lower Manhattan" at a rate of 25 typewriters per week.
+He further mentioned that the Grand was the first typewriter to be produced there.

-The final clue?... well, a few Grands have already been found and are in private collections, including the one at the top of this page which is in the Rauen collection.
+The final clue?... well, a few Grands have already been found and are in private collections, including the one at the top of this page which is part of the Rauen collection.

-Another possibility may have been that the Grand, being the top of the line typewriter, was too pricey and thus fewer were ordered.
-The Royal Grand cost $100 while the Royal Standard's price was just $65.
+Another possibility may have been that the Grand, being the top-of-the-line model, was too pricey and thus fewer were ordered, especially if the Flatbed sufficient.
+The Grand cost $100 while the Flatbed's price was just $65.
 Why spend the extra money on "...features beyond what are required by the average user?"

-Lastly, as mentioned, Royal was producing just 25 typewriters per week out of its first factory in New York (the top two floors of the building seen here).
-No matter the other circumstances, Royal simply wasn't producing a large volume of machines in the beginning.
+Lastly, as mentioned, Royal was producing just 25 typewriters per week out of its first factory in New York (located in the top two floors of the building seen here).
+Such low volume, coupled with all the other mitigating circumstances, help paint a clearer picture of the Grand's failure.